volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 export default Article;
 ```

-**Important note:** in the example above, we assume that the [styled-components](https://styled-components.com/docs) library is used.
+**Important note:** the above example assumes that the [styled-components](https://styled-components.com/docs) library is used.

-In this article we will be use **Jest** and **Enzyme**, a delightful testing framework with a popular testing utility that provides us with the best testing experience.
+We will be using **Jest** and **Enzyme**, a delightful testing framework with a popular testing utility that provides us with the best testing experience.

 > The complete installation and configuration guide for both is available [here](/2020-06-09-the-best-tools-for-react-development/#Jest-+-enzyme).